mdn/content/files/en-us/web/api/fedcm_api/index.md

 - `identity.context` specifies the context in which the user is authenticating with FedCM.
 For example, is it a first-time signup for this account, or a sign-in with an existing account?.
 The browser uses this information to vary the text in its FedCM UI to better suit the context.
 - `identity.providers.nonce` provides a random nonce value that ensures the response is issued for this specific request, preventing {{glossary("replay attack", "replay attacks")}}.
-- `identity.providers.loginHint` provides a hint about which account option(s) the browser should present for user sign-in.
+- `identity.providers.loginHint` provides a hint about the account option(s) the browser should present for user sign-in.
 This hint is matched against the `login_hints` values that the IdP provides from the [accounts list endpoint](#the_accounts_list_endpoint).

 The browser requests the IdP config file and carries out the sign-in flow detailed below.
 For more information on the kind of interaction a user might expect from the browser-supplied UI, see [Sign in to the relying party with the identity provider](https://developer.chrome.com/docs/privacy-sandbox/fedcm/#sign-into-rp).